Halal bakeries to get Hari Raya kueh

-The zeitgeist of modern Raya means that traditional Raya kuehs alone aren’t gonna cut it, and to suit the palates of all your guests, you’re also gonna need to spring for modern concoctions with unique flavours like durian, parmesan cheese, and white chocolate.
+The zeitgeist of modern Raya means that traditional Raya kuehs alone aren’t gonna cut it, especially since many bakeries today have modern concoctions with unique flavours like durian, parmesan cheese, and white chocolate.

-To save you the search, here are 7 halal bakeries to get both old-school and contemporary Raya goodies.
+To save you the search, here are six halal bakeries to get both old-school and contemporary Raya goodies.

 1. All Things Delicious